ProteinsWebTeam/interpro-docs/docs/homepage.rst

 This section shows icons for the :doc:`/databases`, along with information about the version of the member database and an estimate of the number of signatures from that resource which are in the current InterPro release.
-Each of the member database icons links to the :ref:`<browse_feature>` feature showing data filtered to match the selected member database.
+Each of the member database icons links to the :ref:`browse feature<browse_feature>` showing data filtered to match the selected member database.

 |